isabella232/document-services.en/help/usecases/legal.md

 After installing the Document Generation Tagger for Word add-in, create a simple JSON data model to tag the legal document.

-To proceed, open any editor of your choice, create a file called Agreement.json, then paste the code snippet below in the JSON file you just created.
+To proceed, open any editor of your choice, create a file called Agreement.json, then paste the code snippet below in the JSON file you created.

 ```
 {